johannesloetzsch/searchwing-bilderkennung/Readme.md

 The positivesamples directory contains images which contain boats.
 To identify the boats, the images are annotated.
 The annotation can be done with the via.html file.
 Simply open via.html with your webbrowser.
-The annotation tool is a modified version of the vgg image annotator tool from Oxfore University http://www.robots.ox.ac.uk/~vgg/software/via/ The source code of the modified version is here: https://gitlab.com/fredowski/via
+The annotation tool is a modified version of the vgg image annotator tool from Oxford University http://www.robots.ox.ac.uk/~vgg/software/via .
+The source code of the modified version is here: https://gitlab.com/fredowski/via .
+The annotation process is done with the following steps:

 - Open via.html in your browser
 - Load all images from the positivesamples directory
 - Load the annotations.json file
-- Add rectangles - try to have them squares
+- Add rectangles - try to keep the rectangle square
 - Save annotations as JSON to annotations.json
 - Save annotations as DAT to anno.dat